auranic/auranic.github.io/_pages/about.md

 Based on ideas from tropical mathematics, we develop a <a href="https://www.sciencedirect.com/science/article/pii/S0893608016301113">theory of piece-wise quadratic function approximation and optimization</a> which allows making many of existing machine learning methods faster and more robust to noise.
 We developed <a href="https://arxiv.org/abs/1901.06328">effective dimension estimates</a> based on data point separability properties.
-We study the phenomenon of <a href="https://royalsocietypublishing.org/doi/full/10.1098/rsta.2017.0237">"blessing of dimensionality"</a> for truely high-dimensional data distributions, and how it can be exploited for correcting legacy artificial intelligence systems in real-life applications.
+We study the phenomenon of <a href="https://royalsocietypublishing.org/doi/full/10.1098/rsta.2017.0237">"blessing of dimensionality"</a> for truely high-dimensional data distributions, and how it can be exploited for correcting legacy artificial intelligence systems without re-training them in real-life applications.
-One of the major applications of these mathematical tools today is for dealing with large-scale data coming from single-cell sequencing technology application.
+One of the major applications of these mathematical tools today is for dealing with large-scale data coming from biomedicine; for example, from application of single-cell sequencing technology.

 Dealing with complexity of biological systems through mathematical modeling
 ------

-I have an extensive experience and long-term interest to the mechanistical modeling of biological systems.
-My special interest is how one can create realistic dynamic models of large biochemical networks.
+I have an extensive experience and long-term interest in the mechanistical modeling of biological systems.
+My special focus is on how one can create realistic dynamic models of large biochemical networks.
 I have long-term interest in model reduction (reducing complexity of mathematical models).
 With my group, we pioneered application of discrete (Boolean)